 Recent HEDC successes

 - Congratulations to our Postgraduate Students who recently graduated.
-From left: Senorita John (Masters in Higher Education), Kwong Nui Sim (PhD), Sharon Sharmini (PhD) and Shalendra Kumar (Masters in Higher Education).
+From left: Senorita John (Master of Higher Education), Kwong Nui Sim (PhD), Sharon Sharmini (PhD) and Shalendra Kumar (Master of Higher Education).